dmehlhop/david-app/README.md

 App Name: Death Grips App

 Elevator Pitch: This is an app primarily for Death Grips fans to get information about the band.
-They will be able to expore the band's discography, see upcoming tour dates, potentially engage with other fans eventually.
+They will be able to explore the band's discography, see upcoming tour dates, potentially engage with other fans eventually.

 Screen Shots:
 ![Home Screen Shot](https://drive.google.com/file/d/1RmPrdn5tJ2HPxHtriutpU3tjI2x8F3m-/view?usp=sharing)